vivyir/trackermeta/README.md

-data from the website called [Modarchive](https://modarchive.org), the utility searches modarchive for the filename provided, gets the most likely result, extracts module id and then gets the full details for it as a single csv record which the structure of it can be seen in the lib.rs file in the first function of the trackermeta module.
+data from the website called [Modarchive](https://modarchive.org), the utility searches modarchive for the filename provided, gets the most likely result, extracts module id and then gets the full details for it as a single csv record which the structure of it can be seen in the docs of the function `scraper::requests::get_full_details_as_string`, alternatively and the way which i recommend is to use `scraper::requests::get_full_details_as_struct`, and use the `scraper::ModInfo` struct inside your code to make it more readable.

+## Examples
 The src/main.rs includes a full example on how to use the library which is only 17 lines of code!

+And there is 3 other examples both included in the docs and the `examples/` directory which are simpler.

 ## Features